-Flower of Sulfur (FoS) tests are used to examine the susceptibility of test articles to sulfur based corrosion.
-Defined by ASTM-B809-95 (2018), which was originally approved by ASTM in 1990, the Standard Test Method for Porosity in Metallic Coatings by Humid Sulfur Vapor ("Flower-of-Sulfur") was developed to test the porosity of metallic coatings over silver, copper, and copper-alloy substrates.
+Flower of Sulfur (FoS) tests are used to examine the susceptibility of test articles to sulfur-based corrosion.
+Defined by ASTM-B809-95 (2018), initially approved by ASTM in 1990, the Standard Test Method for Porosity in Metallic Coatings by Humid Sulfur Vapor ("Flower-of-Sulfur") was developed to test the porosity of metallic coatings on silver, copper, and copper-alloy substrates.
 With the advent of lead-free electronics, variations of the original FoS test have been developed and reported in the literature.
-In particular, the test has been used to successfully demonstrate silver corrosion weaknesses that have escaped mixed flowing gas (MFG) tests.
+In particular, the test has been used to successfully demonstrate silver corrosion weaknesses that have escaped mixed-flowing-gas (MFG) tests.

 The traditional FoS test uses a glass or acrylic desiccator to define the control volume.
 A solution of KNO3 and deionized water to create the humidity source, and powdered (granular) sulfur as the sulfur source.
 A dish of granular sulfur is placed in the bottom of the desiccator along with a dish of KNO3 solution.
-Test specimens are suspended over the dishes within the desiccator and the desiccator is placed in oven to control the ambient temperature.
-The lid of the desiccator must be sufficient to create a moisture seal to maintain a controlled humidity level within the desiccator An schematic image of the test can be found below.
+Test specimens are suspended over the dishes within the desiccator, and the desiccator is placed in the oven to control the ambient temperature.
+The desiccator lid must be sufficient to create a moisture seal and maintain a controlled humidity level within the desiccator.
+A schematic of the test is shown below.

 Contact Dr. Michael Osterman for testing or related questions